Massachusetts Bay Transportation Authority: Employees and unions

 As of 2009, the MBTA employs 6,346 workers, of which roughly 600 are in part-time jobs.

 Many MBTA employees are represented by unions, with a growing number of full-time non-union contractors.
 The largest union of the MBTA is the Carmen's Union (Local 589), representing bus and subway operators.
 This includes full and part-time bus drivers, motorpersons and streetcar motorpersons, full and part-time train attendants, and Customer Service Agents (CSAs).
 Further unions include the Machinists Union, Local 264; Electrical Workers Union, Local 717; the Welder's Union, Local 651; the Executive Union; the Office and Professional Employees International Union, Local 453; the Professional and Technical Engineers Union, Local 105; and the Office and Professional Employees Union, Local 6.

 Within the authority, employees are ranked according to seniority (or "rating").
 This is categorized by an employee's five or six-digit badge number, though some of the longest serving employees still have only three or four-digits.
 An employee's badge number indicates the relative length of employment with the MBTA; badges are issued in sequential order.
 The rating structure determines many different things, including the rank in which perks are to be offered to employee, such as: When offering the choice for quarter-annual route assignments ("picks"), overtime offerings, and even the rank to transfer new hires from part-time roles to a full-time role.

 In popular culture

 In 1951, the growing subway network was the setting of "A Subway Named Mobius", a science fiction short story written by the American astronomer Armin Joseph Deutsch.
 The tale described a Boston subway train which accidentally became a "phantom" by becoming lost in the fourth dimension, analogous to a topological Mobius strip.
-In 2001, a half-century later, the narrative was awarded a Retro Hugo Award for Best Short Story at the World Science Fiction Convention.
+In 2001, a half-century later, the narrative was nominated for a Retro Hugo Award for Best Short Story at the World Science Fiction Convention.

 In 1959, the satirical song "M.T.A." (informally known as "Charlie on the MTA") was a hit single, as performed by the folksingers the Kingston Trio.
 It tells the absurd story of a passenger named Charlie, who cannot pay a newly imposed 5-cent exit fare, and thus remains trapped in the subway system.
-The song was still well known in 2006, when the MBTA named its new electronic farecards the "CharlieCard" and "CharlieTicket".